 Vehicle & Engine Data Only

-The plug-n-play devices are an enclosed box, so there is no harness to connect accessory wires.
-This means that there are no options for additional types of monitoring, such as input monitoring that would allow you to track the status of additional vehicle information, like PTO, beacon lights, plow, doors, etc.
+Devices installed via the plug-n-play option are enclosed boxes.
+There is no harness to connect accessory wires, so there are no options for additional monitoring devices that let you track data like PTO, beacon lights, plow, or doors.

-Hardwired tracking devices require at minimum a three-wire installation of ground, power, and ignition.
-This positions the tracking device up underneath the dash/hood, and out of sight.
-Additional security just like the plug-n-play devices is featured, with the ability to create an alert that will notify you the moment the device loses power for any reason, including removal.
+Hardwired GPS vehicle tracking devices require, at a minimum, a three-wire installation of ground, power, and ignition.
+This type of installation positions the tracking device under the dash/hood and out of sight.
+You can create an alert that notifies you the moment the device loses power for any reason, including removal.

-With a wiring harness, hardwired tracking devices come equipped with numerous additional inputs/outputs, allowing them to use additional functions such as unlocking a door, enabling/disabling a vehicle’s starter, remotely engaging or disengaging a motor, as well as monitor when a component is on or off, such as a PTO or Beacon Light.
+Hardwired tracking devices come equipped with numerous additional inputs/outputs, allowing for different functions.
+You can unlock a door, enable or disable a vehicle’s starter, remotely engage or disengage a motor, as well as monitor when a component (e.g., PTO or beacon light) is on or off.

 Secure = Hard to Move